 Your blood pressure is recorded as two numbers.

-- The first number is the systolic pressure.
-Systolic
+- The first number shows how hard the blood pushes when the heart is pumping.
+This is the systolic pressure.

 Automatic blood pressure monitors